thomasvolk/easy/README.md

 Easy
 ====

 Easy is a simple note web application for mobile and desktop devices.
+It is written in scala with the Akka actor framework and follows the reactive programming paradigm.

 Build
 -----